sheilasaia/agu-2019-coding-help-desk/README.md

 #### Demos Sign-Up

-**If you're interested in presenting a demo**, please submit a GitHub pull request with your edits to the table below.
+**If you're interested in presenting a demo**, you can either fill out [this Goolge form](https://forms.gle/dUSD39i9pUWw7vKs9) or, if you feel comfortable, submit a GitHub pull request with your edits to the sign-up table below.
 Make sure to fill in (1) your name, (3) your email, and (3) the title of your demo.
 Demos are scheduled to be 10 minutes long with 5 minutes for questions and transition.
 However, we're flexible and can coordinate with you if you'd like a longer time slot.
-Please email Sheila at ssaia at ncsu dot edu and we can work out the details. *If you're not comfortable submitting a pull request*, please email Sheila at ssaia at ncsu dot edu with this same information as well as your preferred presentation time.

 | Day | Time | Location | Presenter | Email | Demo Title |
 | --- | --- | --- | --- | --- | --- |